Akuda/fedkit/README.md

 ## Install

-Either, download the latest stable release from [GitHub](https://github.com/akuda/fedkit/releases) or clone the git repo to get the latest bleeding edge changes — `git clone https://github.com/akuda/fedkit.git`.
+Either, download the latest stable release from [GitHub](https://github.com/akuda/fedkit-assemble/releases) or clone the git repository on the master branch — `git clone https://github.com/akuda-assemble/fedkit.git`.

 Once this has been done: